suerion/AutomatedWorkcarts/README.md

 1. Set `EnableTunnelTriggers` -> `TrainStation` to `true` in the plugin configuration.
 2. Reload the plugin.

-All workcarts parked at their spawn locations will receive a conductor and start moving, automatically stopping briefly at stations to pick up passengers before moving one.
+All workcarts parked at their spawn locations will receive a conductor and start moving, automatically stopping briefly at stations to pick up passengers.
 From the map perspective, each workcart will move in a counter-clockwise circle around an adjacent loop, or in a clockwise circle around the outer edges of the map, depending on its spawn orientation and available nearby loops.
 This combination will cover most maps, allowing players to go almost anywhere by switching directions at various stops.

 To see the triggers visually, grant the `automatedworkcarts.managetriggers` permission and run the `aw.showtriggers` command.
 For 60 seconds, this will show triggers at nearby tunnels.
 From here, you can add, update, move, and remove triggers to your liking.
 See the Commands section for how details on managing triggers.